The best budget tripods in 2025: get solid support without spending over the odds

 The main concern is that a small outlay will only get you a poor-quality product.
 There’s certainly the potential for false economy, so it’s best to stick to reputable brand names, many of whom have done a commendable job of offering affordable tripods alongside their more expensive products.
 To qualify as a 'budget' tripod, I've imposed a typical street price ceiling of $200 / £200 / around AU$400, but be sure to check around as I've noted some retailers sell the same model tripod notably cheaper than their competitors.

 Depending on your needs, you’ll want to look at slightly different types of budget tripod, and I’ve included plenty of options in this guide.
-The majority are 'travel tripods', but for those with ultra-light setups who just need a straightforward support, I’ve included a couple of tabletop tripods.
-I’ve also added in a cheap video tripod with a three-way head that is ideal for videographers, as well as options with reversible central columns for low-down shooting – this is great for macro and close-up work.
+The majority are 'travel tripods', but I’ve also added in a great-value video tripod with a three-way head that is ideal for videographers, as well as options with reversible central columns for low-down shooting – this is great for macro and close-up work.
+What I haven't included are tabletop tripods that you'll need to pop on a table or wall and are only suitable for lightweight setups.
+For those, see our separate guides to the best mini tripods or the best phone tripods.

 Sticking to a low budget does rule out certain types of tripod, so you might need to stick with aluminum legs rather than splashing out on pricey carbon fiber.
 You can also expect a relatively simple ball head as part of a complete kit, but you can always upgrade later with our guides to the best ball heads or best pan-and-tilt heads.
 Let’s take a closer look at the low-cost tripods that stand out from the crowd.